 What you’ll learn to do: evaluate logical fallacies in argument

-- Logical fallacies can damage your ethos, or credibility, as a writer.
+- damages your ethos, or credibility, as a writer.

-- Logical fallacies can distract from the purpose of the argument.
+- distracts from the purpose of the argument.

 This video introduces you to some common fallacies.
 As you watch, take note about over-simplication and premises as an introduction about logical fallacies.

 You can view the transcript for “Critical Thinking Part 3: The Man Who Was Made of Straw” here (opens in new window).

 Did you have an idea for improving this content?
 We’d love your input.